 H.R.
 2606 was introduced in May of 2017 by Congressman Cole, Mullin, Lucas, and Russell.
 Congressman Mullin is an original cosponsor of H.R.
 2606.
 The bill now goes to the Senate for consideration.

 As one of two Native Americans currently serving in Congress, Congressman Mullin is a strong advocate for tribes and Native Americans.
 Mullin has sponsored a number of bills to advance Native American priorities including improving rural broadband access, allowing tribes access to federal opioid grants, protecting ancestral burial grounds, and reforming the Indian Health Services.
 He is a proud member of the Cherokee Nation.
-He and his wife are raising their five kids on the same family farm where Mullin’s ancestors ended their walk on the Trail of Tears.
+He and his wife are raising their five kids on the same family farm where Mullin was raised.